 This Curriculum of Higher Specialist Training in Medical Oncology was developed in 2024 by a working group led by Dr Miriam O'Connor, National Specialty Director, and the RCPI Education Department.
-The Curriculum undergoes an annual review process by the National Specialty Directors, Dr Miriam O'Connor, and Professor Liam Grogan and the RCPI Education Department.
+The Curriculum undergoes an annual review process by the National Specialty Directors, Dr Miriam O'Connor, and Professor Liam Grogan and the RCPI Workplace Education Team.
 The Curriculum is approved by the Specialty Training Committee and the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 1.0 July 2024 Stephen Capper New OBE Curriculum
+Version Date Published Last Edited By Version Comments 1.0 July 2025 Stephen Capper er No edits from the previous year

-This HST Medical Oncology OBE curriculum was developed in 2024 in recognition of the need to a) update the curriculum, b) move to an outcomes-based assessment in response to Irish Medical Council and Institute of Medicine recommendations and c) to align it with the American Society of Clinical Oncology (ASCO) and the European Society for Medical Oncology (ESMO) curriculum.
+This HST Medical Oncology OBE curriculum was developed in 2024 in recognition of the need to a) update the curriculum

+- b) move to an outcomes-based assessment in response to Irish Medical Council and Institute of Medicine recommendations - c) to align it with the American Society of Clinical Oncology (ASCO) and the European Society for Medical Oncology (ESMO) curriculum.